 What are the incentives for a company to refrain from bribery and implement sound anti-corruption measures?
 This short guide provides some answers.

+This case study of the AWB class action examines allegations that can be made when a company does not report suspected corruption.
 Bribery and corruption allegations can have serious consequences for companies, including fines, loss of business and reputation, loss of licenses and inability to recover payments.
 For listed companies, those potential consequences may be material enough to need to be reported to the ASX.
-This class action case study examines allegations that can be made when a company does not report suspected corruption.

 Under the Government’s proposed deferred prosecution agreement (DPA) scheme, companies that cooperate with authorities can be invited to enter a DPA for foreign bribery and related offences.
 If a company complies with the DPA, it will not be convicted.
 This draft code of practice sets out the expectations of authorities for companies that wish to enter a DPA.